 The John B. Pierce Laboratory is an Affirmative Action/Equal Opportunity Employer and welcomes applications from women, members of minority groups, persons with disabilities, and protected veterans.

-- Excellent organizational and communication skills
+- Excellent verbal and writing skills in English are essential.

 We do not sponsor employment-based visas for this position.
 We only consider applicants who have valid authorization to work in the U.S.